You've signed in with a UCLA undergraduate student account.

 Sign in features are only available for UCLA graduate students at this time.

-VGRs may receive wages for up to 20 hours of work weekly (maximum 50% time appointment) and/or stipends from UCLA fund sources equivalent to a 50% non-academic appointment to support their research, as is permissible under campus and federal immigration policy.
+VGRs may only receive wages for on-campus activity directly related to their research objectives, as is permissible under campus and federal immigration policy.

 VGRs are not eligible to teach or serve as readers at UCLA.